 Established in 1837 by the Ohio Yearly Meeting of Friends, Olney continues to cultivate the Quaker values of consensus, integrity, and cooperative conflict resolution while honoring ethnic, racial, religious, LGBTQIAS, and socio-economic diversity.
 Students participate integrally in all aspects of community life, including decisionmaking in the dormitories, deliberating on academic offerings, and working in the kitchen and on the farm.
 100% of Olney graduates are admitted to 4-year accredited colleges and universities.

 The school is located on 350 USDA certified organic acres near the town of Barnesville, Ohio, in the foothills of the Appalachian Mountains.
 The area is largely agricultural; nearby areas of ecological interest allow the school to offer hands-on environmental science education.
 The Olney farm provides not only food for the community, but also educational opportunities for students and revenue for the school.
 The Olney curriculum takes advantage of its small size, international student presence, and culture of inquiry to offer a unique academic environment for high school students.
 All courses teach core college preparatory material and skills while offering students opportunities to choose to engage with material at greater depth and at an individual pace.

-Olney is accredited by the Independent School Association of the Central States (ISACS), and is a member of the National Association of Independent Schools (NAIS) and the Friends Council on Education (FCE).
+Olney is accredited by the Independent School Association of the Central States (ISACS), and is a member of the National Association of Independent Schools (NAIS), the Ohio Association of Independent Schools (OAIS), The Association of Boarding Schools (TABS), and the Friends Council on Education (FCE).